Equity Release

 Lifetime mortgages can either come as a lump sum lifetime mortgage or a drawdown lifetime mortgage.

-A lump sum lifetime mortgage works as the name suggests, allowing for you to release your funds, tax-free, into one big lump sum.
-This allows you to retain complete ownership of your home, without the need to make monthly repayments, and no restrictions on what you can use it for.
+A lump sum lifetime mortgage works as the name suggests, allowing you to release your funds, tax-free, into one big lump sum.
+This allows you to retain complete ownership of your home, without the need to make monthly repayments and no restrictions on what you can use it for.
+If you release funds to keep on deposit as savings or emergency funds you will be likely to receive less interest on this money than the interest you will be being charged on your lifetime mortgage, you may be better off considering a drawdown lifetime mortgage.

 Is there anything else I need to do for equity release?